By Anton Zverev

 Lawyer Yevgeny Smirnov, who had represented Navalny’s campaign, told Reuters he had also left Russia “due to constant pressure” which he said included surveillance, although he did not rule out returning to the country.

 Navalny himself has launched his fourth lawsuit attempting to challenge the decision by prison authorities to designate him as a person who follows extremist ideology – which carries additional restrictions compared with regular inmates, his lawyer Vadim Kobzev said.

-Navalny was flown to Germany for medical treatment after being poisoned in Siberia in August 2020 with what Western experts concluded was the military nerve agent Novichok.
+Navalny was flown to Germany last year for medical treatment after being poisoned in Siberia with what Western experts concluded was the military nerve agent Novichok.

-Moscow has rejected their findings – which prompted a fresh wave of sanctions against Russia – and accused the West of a smear campaign against it.
+The Russian government has denied it was behind the poisoning and rejected the experts’ findings – which prompted a fresh wave of sanctions against Russia – and accused the West of a smear campaign against it.